Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 Select programming languages based on how well the chosen game engine supports them.
 Go for well-known languages like C++, C#, Python, JavaScript, and Lua with which you can easily develop games.

-When it comes to development tools, you will need different tools for various aspects of game development such as graphics design, animation, version control, and integration.
+When it comes to development tools, you will need different tools for various aspects of the game such as graphics design, animation, version control, and integration.
 Some of the popular choices include Adobe Creative Cloud and Blender.

-The first step in the production phase of game development is Game UI Designing which involves the creation of 3D models and game assets.
+The first step in the production phase is Game UI Designing which involves the creation of 3D models and game assets.
 Decide on which types of assets are needed so that you can create accordingly.
 3D Modeling involves creating a 3D representation of the asset, setting up its dimensions, and detailing.

 This step is considered important since it can change the entire look of the game.
 Use 3D modeling software such as Blender, Autodesk, and ZBrush to add intricate details to your models, refine shapes, and add textures.
 Using UV mapping, unwrap the 3D model surface to apply texture and maintain its quality.